Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-You could be paying thousands of extra dollars each year just based on your credit alone.
-Based on the data above, you could be paying just $270 in Allstate if you have good credit but $440 for bad credit.
+You could pay thousands of extra dollars each year based on your credit alone.
+Based on the data above, you could pay just $270 in Allstate if you have good credit but $440 for bad credit.
 Imagine the huge difference.

 How you drive also plays a pretty big factor in getting the best car insurance in Arizona.
-The safer of a driver you are, the cleaner your driving record is and the less you’ll have to spend to get the coverage you need.
-When you start factoring in things such as accidents, speeding, and DUI charges, rates tend to skyrocket.
+The safer you are as a driver, the cleaner your driving record is, and the less you’ll have to spend to get the coverage you need.

-Arizona Car Insurance Monthly Rates by Provider & Driving Record
+Arizona Car Insurance Monthly Rates by Driving Record

 Insurance CompanyClean RecordOne TicketOne AccidentOne DUI